Published on March 23, 2020 – Last Updated on May 6, 2022

 - Set aside time every day for meditation when you will not be interrupted

 - Have a special section in your home just for meditation

 - Keep a journal about how you feel after meditating (or before and after)

-- Don’t be critical of yourself when you meditate, it doesn’t have to be perfect
+- Don’t be critical of yourself when you meditate, and it doesn’t have to be perfect

 The purpose of body scan meditation is to be present and listen.
-Noticing what is going on with your body helps lessen the intensity of physical symptoms (such as tense muscles) and also lessens the effect of stress in your daily life.
+Noticing what is going on with your body helps lessen the intensity of physical symptoms (such as tense muscles) and reduces stress in your daily life.

-As you become more comfortable and gain experience with body scan meditation, you will become more sensitive to what your body needs.
-If you are feeling tense for example, you will notice and take some time to alleviate the tension before it becomes painful.
+As you become more comfortable and gain experience with body scan meditation, you will become more sensitive to your body needs.
+For example, if you are feeling tense, you will notice and take some time to alleviate the tension before it becomes painful.

-By exploring your body through meditation, you begin to notice physical sensations much faster as well as an awareness of how your emotions control how your body feels.
-In this way, you recognize your emotions which allows you to have more control over them.
+By exploring your body through meditation, you begin to notice physical sensations much faster and understand how your emotions control how your body feels.
+In this way, you recognize your feelings, allowing you to have more control over them.
 This has a healing effect on your mind.

 If you notice your heart beating faster after a heated discussion, you might choose to step outside for a few moments instead of getting more worked up.
 This has a healing effect on your body.